The 20 Best Facial Paralysis Doctors in France

 Lille, FR

-Tien-tuan Dao practices in Lille, France.
+Tien-tuan Dao practices practicing medicine in Lille, France.
 Dao is rated as an Advanced expert by MediFind in the treatment of Facial Paralysis.
-Their top area of expertise is Facial Paralysis.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Facial Paralysis.

 Advanced in Facial Paralysis